OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

 ***

 #### <span style="color:blue">GET /api/queries/{name} </span>

 ##### Parameters

 !!! note
-    This endpoint can only be used when the GraphQL feature is active
+    This endpoint can only be used when the GraphQL feature is active.

 | Name | Located in | Description | Required | Schema |
 | ---- | ---------- | ----------- | -------- | ---- |